psy0rz/zfs_autobackup/README.md

 * Gracefully handles destroyed datasets on source.
 * Easy installation:
   * Just install zfs-autobackup via pip, or download it manually.
-  * Written in python and uses zfs-commands, no 3rd party dependency's or libraries.
+  * Written in python and uses zfs-commands, no 3rd party dependency's or libraries needed.
   * No separate config files or properties.
 Just one zfs-autobackup command you can copy/paste in your backup script.

 ## Installation